 In 1822, Mary’s husband drowned when his sailing boat sank during a storm in Italy where they were living at the time.
 A year later, she returned to England and from then on devoted herself to the upbringing of her son and a career as a professional author.
 The last decade of her life was dogged by illness, probably caused by the brain tumour that was to kill her at the age of 53.

 For many years Mary Shelley was known almost solely for her novel Frankenstein.
 However recent studies have yielded a more comprehensive view of her achievements.
 Scholars have shown increasing interest in her literary output, particularly in her fiction, which includes the historical novels Valperga (1823), Perkin Warbeck (1830), the post-apocalyptic novel The Last Man (1826), a science fiction tale which tells of a future world that has been ravaged by a plague, and her final two novels, Lodore (1835) and Falkner (1837).

 Also, studies of her non-fiction works, such as the travel book Rambles in Germany and Italy (1844) and the biographical articles for Dionysius Lardner’s Cabinet Cyclopaedia (1829–46), support the growing view that Mary Shelley remained a political radical throughout her life.
 Her works often argue that cooperation and sympathy, particularly as practised by women in the family, were the means by which a civil society could be reformed.
 Ironically, this view was a direct challenge to the individualistic Romantic ethos promoted by her husband Percy and the Enlightenment political theories articulated by her father, William Godwin.

-However while these considerations are of great interest to the academics, to the great reading public it is Frankenstein which the remains the main focus of interest in Mary Shelley’s writings.
+However, while these considerations are of great interest to academics, and to the great reading public it is Frankenstein which remains the main focus of interest in Mary Shelley’s writings.